Marpa, A practical general parser: the recognizer: Introduction

 \section{Introduction}

-Despite the promise of general context-free parsing, and the strong academic literature behind it, it has never been incorporated into a highly available tool like those that exist for LALR\cite{Johnson} or regular expressions.
-The Marpa project was intended to take the best results from the literature on Earley parsing off the pages of the journals and bring them to a wider audience.
-Marpa::XS\cite{Marpa-XS}, a stable version of this tool, was uploaded to the CPAN Perl archive on Solstice Day in 2011.
-This paper describes the algorithm of Marpa::R2\cite{Marpa-R2}, a later version.
+Despite the promise of general context-free parsing, and the strong academic literature behind it, as of 2010 it had never been incorporated into a highly available tool like those that exist for LALR~\cite{Johnson} or regular expressions.
+The \Marpa project was intended to take the best results from the literature on Earley parsing off the pages of the journals and bring them to a wider audience.
+Marpa::XS~\cite{Marpa-XS}, a stable version of this tool, was uploaded to the CPAN Perl archive on Solstice Day in 2011.
+This paper describes the algorithm of Marpa::R2~\cite{Marpa-R2}, a later version.

-As implemented, Marpa parses, without exception, all context-free grammars.
-Time bounds are the best of Leo\cite{Leo1991} and Earley\cite{Earley1970}.
+As implemented in~\cite{Marpa-R2}, Marpa parses, without exception, all context-free grammars.
+Time bounds are the best of Leo~\cite{Leo1991} and Earley~\cite{Earley1970}.
 The Leo bound, \On{} for LR-regular grammars, is especially relevant to Marpa's goal of being a practical parser: If a grammar is in a class of grammar currently in practical use, Marpa parses it in linear time.

-Error-detection properties, extremely important, have been overlooked in the past.
+\begin{MYsloppy} Error-detection properties are extremely important for practical parsing, but have been overlooked in the past.
 Marpa breaks new ground in this respect.
-Marpa has the immediate error detection property, but goes well beyond that: it is fully aware of the state of the parse, and can report this to the user while tokens are being scanned.
+Marpa has the immediate error detection property, and goes well beyond that: it is fully aware of the state of the parse, and can report this to the user while tokens are being scanned. \end{MYsloppy}

 Marpa allows the lexer to check its list of acceptable tokens before a token is scanned.
 Because rejection of tokens is easily and efficiently recoverable, the lexer is also free to take an event-driven approach.
 Error detection is no longer an act of desperation, but a parsing technique in its own right.
 If a token is rejected, the lexer is free to create a new token in the light of the parser's expectations.
 This approach can be described as making the parser's ``wishes'' come true, and we have called this ``Ruby Slippers Parsing''.